solo-io/gloo/docs/v1/github.com/solo-io/gloo/projects/gloo/api/v1/plugins/grpc/grpc.proto.sk.md

 ### <a name="DestinationSpec">DestinationSpec</a>

-This is only for upstream with Grpc service spec
+This is only for upstream with Grpc service spec.

 ```yaml
 "package": string